spygi/lowtechlab/README.md

   + Program to find when a fast dog/car would catch a slower cat/bicycle.
   + Program to read Greek
 + Find documentation: TODO
-+ Using Git to save/share code: TODO
++ Using Git to save/share code
   + git clone >give the repository url address andthan enter
 + Use code from others/packages: TODO